 On the program was the “Charge to the Initiates” by ISU PBK President Clark Wolf, the “History” by Dale Chimenti and the presentation of awards.

-In the photo (back row, from left): Peter Orazem, professor and PBK secretary, Catherine Hayes, agricultural business, economics; Alyssa Henderson, psychology, economics; Garrett Nelson, agricultural business, economics; and John Reisner, economics, mathematics.
+In the photo (back row, from left): Peter Orazem, university professor and PBK secretary, Catherine Hayes, agricultural business, economics; Alyssa Henderson, psychology, economics; Garrett Nelson, agricultural business, economics; and John Reisner, economics, mathematics.
 In front row: Rachel Brandt, mathematics, economics; and Renee Layoun, business economics, mathematics.
 Not shown are Daniel Jacobi, finance, economics and Huiye Lin, economics, and Brent Kreider, professor, who was a member of the course committee that made the selections.